MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-replay.md

 You can also use the t- command to navigate backwards in time.

-## !ttdext.tt navigation commands
+## !tt navigation commands

-Use the !ttdext.tt command to navigate forward or backwards in time, by skiping to a given position in the trace.
+Use the !tt command to navigate forward or backwards in time, by skiping to a given position in the trace.

-!ttdext.tt {position}
+!tt {position}

 Provide a time position in any of the following formats to travel to that point in time.

 - If {position} is a decimal number between 0 and 100, it travels to approximately that percent into the trace.
 For example:

-     - !ttdext.tt 0                   - Time travel to the beginning of the trace
+     - !tt 0                   - Time travel to the beginning of the trace
-     -  !ttdext.tt 50                  - Time travel to halfway through the trace
+     -  !tt 50                  - Time travel to halfway through the trace
-     -  !ttdext.tt 100                 - Time travel to the end of the trace
+     -  !tt 100                 - Time travel to the end of the trace

 - If {position} is #:#, where # are a hexadecimal numbers, it travels to that position.
 If the number after : is omitted, it defaults to zero.
-    - !ttdext.tt 1A0:                - Time travel to position 1A0:0
+    - !tt 1A0:                - Time travel to position 1A0:0
-    - !ttdext.tt 1A0:0               - Time travel to position 1A0:0
+    - !tt 1A0:0               - Time travel to position 1A0:0
-    - !ttdext.tt 1A0:12F             - Time travel to position 1A0:12F
+    - !tt 1A0:12F             - Time travel to position 1A0:12F

    > [!NOTE]